 The Bottom Line

 Crypto assets have become tremendously popular among both short-term traders and long-term investors.
 Of course, there are many different types of traders and investors, and it’s important to ensure that you’re the right fit for the right category.
-You should also keep in mind the risks and tax implications of different trading types, which are always important considerations for any type of investing or trading.
+You should also keep in mind the risks and tax implications of different types of trades, which are always important considerations for any type of investing or trading.